simmor-store/simmor/README.md

-Simmor is a simple immutable boilerplate-free store with support of middlewares and state slicing.
+Simmor is a simple immutable boilerplate-free framework-agnostic store with support of middlewares and state slicing.

 # Install